 * with peak power reaching the specified pulse power

-If visible light is necessary, then Cavitar CAVILUX Smart 640 nm laser is the only matching standard product (not taking into account possible customized solutions).
-Visible light may be required e.g. due to the properties of the object or camera or due to safety issues.
-CAVILUX HF laser is equipped with a visible laser pointer beam (green light).
+If visible light is necessary, then CAVILUX Smart 640 nm is the standard product (not taking into account possible customized solutions).
+The CAVILUX HF is equipped with a visible laser pointer beam (green light).
 Color cameras typically have an IR cut filter in front of the sensor which blocks 810 nm.
-Some cameras allow the removal of that filter and in this case CAVILUX 640 nm and 810 nm lasers can be used.
+Some cameras allow the removal of that filter and in this case CAVILUX 640 nm and 810 nm can be used.

-Cavitar CAVILUX Smart laser has a fiber core diameter of either 5 mm (400 W @ 640 nm) or 3 mm (500 W @ 810 nm, 200 W @ 640 nm), whereas CAVILUX HF laser has a fiber core diameter of 1.5 mm.
+CAVILUX Smart has a fiber core diameter of either 5 mm (400 W @ 640 nm) or 3 mm (500 W @ 810 nm, 200 W @ 640 nm), whereas CAVILUX HF has a fiber core diameter of 1.5 mm.
 This means that CAVILUX HF has 4-11 times higher brightness than CAVILUX Smart.
 Higher brightness enables the illumination of a smaller area from a certain distance or, alternatively, the illumination of a certain area from a greater distance.
-Detailed tables about this can be found from the operating manuals of CAVILUX Smart and CAVILUX HF.
 CAVILUX Smart 200 W provides a higher brightness than CAVILUX Smart 400 W if the illuminated area is smaller than 3 mm.

-The minimum pulse duration for CAVILUX Smart laser enabling full output power is ~20ns.
-CAVILUX Smart laser can create pulse durations up to 10μs but then the output power is lower.
-The minimum pulse duration for CAVILUX HF laser at full power is ~50ns and 10μs at lower output power.
+The minimum pulse duration for CAVILUX Smart enabling full output power is ~30 ns.
+CAVILUX Smart can create pulse durations up to 10 ns but then the output power is lower.
+The minimum pulse duration for CAVILUX HF at full power is ~100 ns and 50 ns at lower output power.
 A very short pulse may be needed for removing motion blur when a small and fast-moving object is studied at high magnification.
-CAVILUX Smart laser has shorter rise and fall times than CAVILUX HF laser.
-Therefore Smart can generate extremely short pulses (below 100 ns) more accurately than CAVILUX HF laser.
+CAVILUX Smart has shorter rise and fall times than CAVILUX HF.
+Therefore, Smart can generate extremely short pulses (below 100 ns) more accurately than CAVILUX HF.